Bob Kilby

 Robert Stanley Kilby (23 September 1944 – 11 January 2009) was a motorcycle speedway rider from England, who rode for the Swindon Robins, Oxford Rebels and Exeter Falcons.
-He earned 37 international caps for the England national speedway team and 5 caps for the Great Britain team.
+He earned 37 international caps for the England national speedway team and five caps for the Great Britain team.

 Speedway career

-From the start of his career in 1964 to its end in 1983, he rode some 2,226 times over 556 meetings, and amassed a total of 4,192 points.
+From the start of his career in 1964 to its end in 1983, Kilby rode some 2,226 times over 556 meetings, and amassed a total of 4,192 points.
 He was a member of the Robins' British League title-winning team of 1967.

-He also won the Midland Cup on two occasions with the club in 1967 and 1968.
+Kilny also won the Midland Cup on two occasions with the club in 1967 and 1968.
 He returned to Swindon in 1975 after two seasons with the Oxford Rebels.

-He died on 11 January 2009 at his home in Stratton St Margaret, Swindon.
+Kilby died on 11 January 2009 at his home in Stratton St Margaret, Swindon.

-His son, Lee, wrote a biography of his father "To the Heart of Kilb".
+Kilby's son, Lee, wrote a biography of his father "To the Heart of Kilb".